microsoft/BotFramework-WebChat/samples/19.a.single-sign-on/README.md

 > For quickstart, you can browse to https://webchat-sso.azurewebsites.net/ to try out this demo in our hosted environment.

 This demo integrates with multiple services.
-There are multiple series of steps you need to complete in order to put the demo to work.
+There are multiple services you need to setup in order to host the demo.

 1. [Clone the code](#clone-the-code)
 1. [Setup OAuth via Azure Active Directory](#setup-oauth-via-azure-active-directory)